blakejarryd/term-deposit-calculator/README.md

 | Investment term | Positive integers | months |
 | Interest payment frequency | 'Monthly', 'Quarterly', 'Annually', 'Maturity' (case insensitive) | time period |

-*Note: Any invalid input will result in the user being re-prompted for the same information.*
+*Note: An invalid input will result in the user being re-prompted for the same information.*

 ## The Calculation
 The following compound interest formula is used to calculate the Term Deposit return.